 WSUS is free, but far from the best solution for patch management.
 Even with WSUS in place, if you have Mac or Linux devices to patch, you'll either have to handle them manually, or invest in another solution.

-On the other hand, Patch Manager Plus - a prominent Microsoft WSUS replacement for your enterprise starts at $7/computer/year and handles the patching requirements for not only Windows, Mac, and Linux devices, but for hundreds of third-party applications as well.
-It also bolsters endpoint security and helps you save on operational costs by automating various routine activities like vulnerability monitoring, patch deployment, patch compliance reporting, etc.
+Patch Manager Plus starts at $7/computer/year and handles patching for Windows, Mac, and Linux, along with 1100+ third-party applications.
+It also bolsters endpoint security and reduces operational costs by automating vulnerability monitoring, patch deployment, and compliance reporting.

 Patch Manager Plus, the one-stop solution for all your patching needs, is scalable, affordable and can adapt to your business needs without compromising on its functionality could easily be the best WSUS alternative you can ever find.

-A WSUS patch management software such as ManageEngine Patch Manager Plus is a solution that simplifies the patch management workflow, i.e. downloading, testing, approving and deploying the patches to the systems using WSUS.
+A WSUS patch management software such as ManageEngine Patch Manager Plus simplifies the full patch management workflow — downloading, testing, approving, and deploying patches — with greater automation, broader OS coverage, and more reliable reporting than WSUS provides natively.